Skip to content

 # feed-url: "https://pkgs.dev.azure.com/myorg/_packaging/myfeed/nuget/v3/index.json"

-# env: # RESERVED: workflow-level environment variables (not yet implemented)
+# env: # RESERVED: workflow-level environment variables (field exists but not yet used by compiler)

 mcp-servers: